novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-123.md

 With 40%, he was a major shareholder, and depending on the issuance of 'new shares' and 'old shares,' he could cash out as much as he wanted.

 "I heard that Jungle Japan has already become a hot topic in Japan, so going public there won't be difficult.
-Son Jung-ui said it would be valued with a market cap of at least 100 billion yen."
+Son Jung-yi said it would be valued with a market cap of at least 100 billion yen."

 "......"